radiodan-archive/project/docs/getting_started.markdown

 Optional

-* A [soundcard, like this one](http://www.amazon.co.uk/USB2-0-External-Quality-Channel-Adapter/dp/B003ZM0XIY/ref=sr_1_2), in which case you might need a [small USB extender](http://www.amazon.co.uk/Ex-Pro®-Professional-Cable-Female-Extension/dp/B007VDR0F2/ref=sr_1_1)
+* A [soundcard, like this one](http://www.amazon.co.uk/USB2-0-External-Quality-Channel-Adapter/dp/B003ZM0XIY/ref=sr_1_2), in which case you might need a [small USB extender](http://www.amazon.co.uk/Ex-Pro®-Professional-Cable-Female-Extension/dp/B007VDR0F2/ref=sr_1_1) - you'll need to [configure the sound card manually](https://gist.github.com/andrewn/6352695)
-* One button and [two rotary encoders](http://www.coolcomponents.co.uk/rotary-encoder-illuminated-rgb.html) with [dials](http://www.coolcomponents.co.uk/clear-plastic-knob.html), [jumper wire](http://www.tandyonline.co.uk/male-to-female-jumper-wires-10pk.html), [spade connectors](http://www.maplin.co.uk/miniature-female-spade-connector10-pack-34145) and [crimpers](http://www.rapidonline.com/Cables-Connectors/Crimp-Tool-Kit-Re-85-0270/?sid=e5a5a13e-681b-4dd6-a9ba-b0179034f95c) (see @@below).
+* One [button](http://www.coolcomponents.co.uk/concave-arcade-button-red.html) and [two rotary encoders](http://www.coolcomponents.co.uk/rotary-encoder-illuminated-rgb.html) with [dials](http://www.coolcomponents.co.uk/clear-plastic-knob.html), [jumper wire](http://www.tandyonline.co.uk/male-to-female-jumper-wires-10pk.html), [spade connectors](http://www.maplin.co.uk/miniature-female-spade-connector10-pack-34145) and [crimpers](http://www.rapidonline.com/Cables-Connectors/Crimp-Tool-Kit-Re-85-0270/?sid=e5a5a13e-681b-4dd6-a9ba-b0179034f95c) (see [below](#buttons)).
 You can do without these but it's more fun if you have physical buttons and dials for your radio.
 * Keyboard, mouse, monitor.
 You don't need these to set it up, though if something goes wrong it might be helpful to have them.